-Electronic Presentation: The manual shall be divided by sections.
+Electronic presentation: The manual shall be divided by chapters.

-(When these manuals are to be used in conjunction with OMMS prepared in accordance with MIL-DTL-83495, the sections of major structural groups in the structural repair manuals shall be arranged in SSSN sequence.
-A separate manual shall be prepared for each section.
-The Introduction shall be located in the first manual only).
+(When these manuals are to be used in conjunction with OMMS prepared in accordance with MIL-DTL-83495, the chapters of major structural groups in the structural repair manuals shall be arranged in SSSN sequence.
+A separate manual shall be prepared for each chapter.
+The introduction shall be located in the first manual only).